VT-Evia/content-discipline/stage2/contentstrategyactivities.md

 We recommend that students work through the following activities in developing a content strategy plan.

+* Conducting audience and stakeholder analyses
+* Conducting a content audit
+* Conducting a gap analysis
+* Creating a content model ???
+* Developing a content strategy plan

 #### Conducting Audience and Stakeholder Analyses

 Although audience analysis and stakeholder analysis are two different activities, we include them together because they require identifying actual people who either interact with content as users or interact with content as business stakeholders.